 REMEMBER how He’s always provided the best for us.

-There’s so much to remember in my life.
+There’s so many rewards to remember in my life.

 Right after I got out of the homeless shelter, as a brand new believer, I had to trust Him for food.
 For shelter.
 He provided, but not just provided to survive.
 It was in ABUNDANCE.
 Just pure abundance.